sofiavvb/sofiavvb/README.md

 ## Hey! 👋

 My name is **Sofia Valverde** and I'm a **Computer Engineering** undergrad at Unicamp 📚.
-I'm also a student and an Ambassador at the **Apple Developer Academy** 🍎, and I'm studying more about machine learning and competitive programming.
+I'm also a student and an Ambassador at the **Apple Developer Academy** 🍎, and I'm studying more about AI/ML and iOS Development.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/sofiavvb/sofiavvb/output/github-contribution-grid-snake-dark.svg">